 How to Make Quick Grits

-Full instructions are included in the recipe below, but here is a basic overview of what you’ll need to do, along with some important tidbits to help you make the most of this XXX recipe:
+Full instructions are included in the recipe below, but here is a basic overview of what you’ll need to do, along with some important tidbits to help you make the most of this Quick Grits recipe:

 - Heat the liquids.
 Place a medium-sized saucepan (with a lid) over medium-high heat and add the water, milk, salt, and half of the butter.
-Watch the pan closely as you wait for it to come to a boil because once it does the milk will foam and it’ll spill over the sides in within seconds.
+Watch the pan closely as you wait for it to come to a boil because once it does the milk will foam and it’ll spill over the sides within seconds.
+You can rest a wooden spoon over the top of the pot to prevent over-boiling, but I want my grits as quickly as possible so I opt for a lid and a careful eye.

 - Whisk in the grits.
 As soon as the liquid has come to a boil whisk in your grits.
 Keep whisking for 30-45 seconds after you’ve added them to the pot, then reduce the heat to medium-low and cover with the lid.